GergoNagy/cc_second_project_TvSeriesTracker/README.md

 ## Tv Series Tracker

-Goal: Practice OO and UI design with what I learned in Java / Android
+Goal: Practice OO and UI design what I learned in Java / Android

 ### MVP
 You are required to write an Android app that allows a user to track the Tv Shows they watch.